President and Board

 Martin holds a BA (Hons) from the Open University and distinctions in post-graduate OU courses in musicology and literature, as well as doing a year of an MBA.
 Martin has served on various other boards, including the Millennium Forum Theatre in Derry, Business in the Community (NW), Walled City Music Festival (classical) and Rotary Letterkenny.
 He is a current committee members of Artlink, a visual arts organisation in Inishowen, and Django Sur Lennon, which organises a gypsy jazz festival in Ramelton.

 Outside of work, Martin teaches fiddle at Mulroy Music and gigs at home and abroad.
-He writes the ‘Full Circle’ column for the Donegal News and tries and expand his musical horizons!
+He writes the ‘Full Circle’ column for the Donegal News and tries to expand his musical horizons!

 Katharine Mac Mághnuis